webbhuset/test-elm-performance/README.md

 ### Replacing a lot

-This could be when switcing page in your application.
+This could be when switching page in your application.

 * 1000 Accordions on an slow desktop computer.
 * Switching between the three implementations.